louis7/namespaced-routes-lab-cb-000/README.md

 ## Instructions

 The base application has been provided with tests.
-Make sure to run `rake db:seed` to set up seed data.
+Make sure to runs `rake db:seed` to set up seed data.
 Tests can be run with `rspec`.

 **Note:** Since we're building new features on an existing project that